freifunk-herford/site-ffhf/README.md

-# site-ffhf
+# Site Config Experimental Branch

-site config for Freifunk Herford
+This ist the Experimental Branch for Freifunk Herford.